spinnaker/spinnaker.github.io/guides/user/managed-delivery/faq/index.md

 title:  "FAQ"
 sidebar:
   nav: guides
-redirect_from: /reference/managed-delivery/
 ---

 {% include toc %}

 This is a quick reference for Managed Delivery.

-### Where am I?

-You probably arrived here from a tooltip on a declaratively managed resource.
-This page has some helpful information to get oriented.

 ### What is happening?